TN 120 (06-24)

 The beneficiary/recipient may inquire for a second time concerning the status of the initial nonreceipt claim.

-• Obtain a PHUS to determine, based on DT disposition codes, whether the corrective action taken after the first inquiry transmitted properly.
+• Obtain a PHUS to determine, based on Treasury disposition codes, whether the corrective action taken after the first inquiry transmitted properly.

-D. Procedure - courtesy disbursement or replacement check issued - not received
+D. Procedure for courtesy disbursement or replacement check issued and not received

 If queries indicate payment processed and was issued, make sure 10 calendar days have elapsed before considering nonreceipt.
 EXCEPTION: Mass Loss.
 See GN 02406.700.